UU-ER/AdOpT-NET0/docs/source/index.rst

 Energyhub is a Python Library for bottom-up multi energy system modeling.
 It can model conversion technologies and networks for any carrier.

-To define an energy system to optimize, you need to
+To define an energy system to optimize, you need to:

 #.
 Define a topology, i.e. which carriers, nodes, technologies and networks are part of the system (see
    documentation :ref:`here <data-management-system_topology>`) and the input data, e.g. weather data,